dozy-programmer/Da-Bell/README.md

 ## Improvements:

 Audio and speaker capabilities can be added to Da Bell, but was not included to keep costs to a minimum.
 In addition, this prototype was created to only show video because there isn't many low-cost options that did not include extra hardware (like a speaker and microphone, thus higher price).
 In essense, we wanted to make a modular door bell camera that can be improved by just plugging in hardware and enabling the respective feature.
 These features can be added without any issues to existing project.
-In conclusion, Da bell is a base prototype and anyone can improve Da Bell!
+Therefore, Da bell is a base prototype and anyone can improve Da Bell!

+Idea(s):
+ - when motion is detected, send the user a text message
+  - How can this be accomplished? (some ideas)
+  - this can be enabled/disabled via the iOS App
+  - iOS changes camera settings in firebase
+  - Raspberry Pi listens to changes in camera setting from firebase